opencollective/documentation/about/the-open-collective-way/community-guidelines-1.md

 # Community Guidelines

 **We are a community based on trust, transparency, and contribution.
-In order to keep it that way, we expect everyone to act in accordance with these guidelines, including all Collectives, Backers, Sponsors, and our own Open Collective team.**.
+In order to keep it that way, we expect everyone to act in accordance with these guidelines, including all Collectives, Backers, Sponsors, and our own Open Collective team.**

 ## **Be Authentic**

 Participate in an authentic and active way.
-In doing so, you contribute to the health and longevity of this community. _\*\*_We're all in this together, please act respectfully, honestly, and mission-aligned when using our site.
+In doing so, you contribute to the health and longevity of this community.
+We're all in this together, please act respectfully, honestly, and mission-aligned when using our site.

 ## **Be honest**